sablier-labs/v1-docs/protocol/guides/chains.md

 Depending on what [EVM](https://ethereum.org/en/developers/docs/evm/) chains you want to use Sablier on, you will need to use a different contract address.
 Sablier runs on top of one single master contract that manages all streams.

+### Official deployments

+Official deployments are deployments made by the Sablier team and supported in the [official user interface](https://pay.sablier.finance).

 | Chain            | Address                                                                                                                              |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------ |
 | Ethereum Mainnet | [0xCD18eAa163733Da39c232722cBC4E8940b1D8888](https://etherscan.io/address/0xCD18eAa163733Da39c232722cBC4E8940b1D8888)                |